saltstack/salt/doc/ref/cli/salt-key.rst

 .. option:: -L, --list-all

-    List all public keys on this salt master: accepted, pending, and rejected.
+    List all public keys on this Salt master: accepted, pending, and rejected.

 .. option:: -a ACCEPT, --accept=ACCEPT